-- Look around for cleaning supplies, chemicals, medications, and poisonous plants (contact the National Poison Control Center at 1-800-222-1222 for more information). - Check the home for any potential slip, trip, and fall hazards such as throw rugs, small pieces of furniture, extension cords, and clutter. - Be sure to keep the home well-lit. - Stairs: - Eliminate the need to use by installing door locks or safety gates - Install railings - Put colored electrical tape on the edge of the steps - Consider adding safety grip steps - Cooking: Turn off the gas when the stove is not in use and/or remove knobs from the stovetop. - Bathrooms: - Install grab bars in the shower, tub, and toilet area - Consider installing a walk-in shower and a handheld showerhead - Water heater: - Set the temperature to 120 degrees to prevent burns - Label hot and cold faucets
+- Look around for cleaning supplies, chemicals, medications, and poisonous plants (contact the National Poison Control Center at 1-800-222-1222 for more information). - Check the home for any potential slip, trip, and fall hazards such as throw rugs, small pieces of furniture, extension cords, and clutter. - Be sure to keep the home well-lit.

+Stairs:

+- Eliminate the need to use by installing door locks or safety gates - Install railings - Put colored electrical tape on the edge of the steps - Consider adding safety grip steps - Cooking: Turn off the gas when the stove is not in use and/or remove knobs from the stovetop.

+Bathrooms:

+- Install grab bars in the shower, tub, and toilet area - Consider installing a walk-in shower and a handheld showerhead

+Water heater:

+- Set the temperature to 120 degrees to prevent burns - Label hot and cold faucets

 - Install locks: Childproof locks work well for cabinets, drawers, doors, cupboards, or anywhere that may have potentially unsafe items. - Consider using cameras: There are many great monitoring systems and security cameras that can be used to keep an eye on the person living with dementia throughout the day and night. - Lock or remove weapons.
-Guns, knives, scissors, or other weapons can quickly become dangerous. - Enroll in Safe Return: MedicAlert® + Alzheimer's Association Safe Return® is a 24-hour nationwide emergency response service for people living with dementia.
-Those enrolled in the program wear identification products, such as a Safe Return label, lapel pin, necklace, key chain, or bracelet.
-Please see page 37 for more information.
+Guns, knives, scissors, or other weapons can quickly become dangerous. - Enroll in a wandering response service: Those enrolled in a program wear a small tracking device in case they go missing.
+The personal tracker/transmitter tracks the person's location and direction in which they are moving to help emergency personnel locate them as soon as possible.
+Personal tracking devices that link to a cellphone can also be helpful.
+These devices may not be reliable in areas with poor cellphone connectivity.